Cardinal Stritch University Bachelor’s in Allied Health Professions

 The main focus area for this major is Respiratory Care Therapy.
 For more details on this concentration, visit its profile page.

 Allied Health Professions is a major offered under the health professions program of study at Cardinal Stritch University.
-We’ve gathered data and other essential information about the bachelor’s degree program in allied health, such as if the program is offered online, ethnicity of students, how many students graduated in recent times, and more.
+Here, you’ll find out more about the major bachelor’s degree program in allied health, including such details as the number of graduates, diversity of students, and more.

 Each year, we produce a number of different types of college rankings to help students decide which school is the best fit for them.
 The bachelor's program at Cardinal Stritch was ranked #483 on College Factual's Best Schools for allied health list.
 It is also ranked #14 in Wisconsin.